 - Brown sugar.

 - Stir in liquids – honey and oil.

 - Transfer the dough to a greased bowl and set it in a warm place.
-Cover with a clean a kitchen towel or plastic wrap and let it rise for an hour.
+Cover with a clean kitchen towel or plastic wrap and let it rise for 1 hour 30 minutes.

 - The dough will double in size.